Seven persons remanded over human trafficking | News Ghana

 The prosecution said investigations revealed that the organised criminal group was partly based in Nigeria and in Ghana.

-Mr Issah said Williams recruited Opia Chuckwudi Samuel, Azaman Pascal, Exe Nya Olughu, Michael Obadidi, Godsway Mark, Emmanuel Christopher, Kelvin Eze, Obinnah Ndidi, Ogwu Chikwado, Okedze Destiny, Samuel Johnson, Kelvin Orumwense, Chinonso Nwolake, Richard Pascal, Promise Enemou, Albert Christian, Peter Joseph Aimuuwwosu, Monday Clement and Emmanuel Ugboh, all Nigerians, and from various states in Nigeria.
+Mr Issah said that Williams recruited Opia Chuckwudi Samuel, Azaman Pascal, Exe Nya Olughu, Michael Obadidi, Godsway Mark, Emmanuel Christopher, Kelvin Eze, Obinnah Ndidi, Ogwu Chikwado, Okedze Destiny, and Samuel Johnson.

-He said Williams allegedly transported them to Ghana by exploiting their vulnerability of being unemployed with the promise to offer them jobs.
+He also recruited Kelvin Orumwense, Chinonso Nwolake, Richard Pascal, Promise Enemou, Albert Christian, Peter Joseph Aimuuwwosu, Monday Clement and Emmanuel Ugboh, all Nigerians and from various states in Nigeria and transported them to Ghana by exploiting their vulnerability of being unemployed with the promise to offer them jobs.

 However, upon arrival in Ghana, the Court heard that Opia Chuckwudi Samuel, Azaman Pascal, Eze Nya Olughu, Michael Obadidi, Godsway Mark, Emmanuel Christopher, Kelvin Eze, Obinnah Ndidi, Ogwu Chikwado, Okedze Destiny, Samuel Johnson, Kelvin Orumwense, Chinonso Nwokike, Richard Pascal, Promise Enemou, Albert Christian, Peter Joseph Aimuuwwosu, Monday Clement and Emmanuel Ugboh were received and detained without their consent at Manhean, Obeyeyie by the accused persons who trained and engaged them in Internet fraud.